By Susan Patterson, Master Gardener

 Beets are a favorite garden vegetable of gardeners in the United States.
 Also known as blood turnips or red beets, table beets provide a nutritious source of vitamins C and A. Beet tops or greens can be cooked or served fresh, while the roots may be pickled or cooked whole.
 Beets are also popular ingredients in many vegetable smoothie and juice recipes.
-But, what happens when you have deformed beets or your beets are too small?
+What happens when you have deformed beets or your beets are too small though?
 Let’s learn more about these common issues with beet roots.

 Common Beet Root Problems